 Cause #1: Network congestion

-Routers have a big task to support today’s bandwidth-heavy needs like video calls.
-Routers segment the Wide Area Network (WAN) from your local network by default.
-The segmentation efficiently routes, manages, and optimizes traffic between two networks.
+Routers support today’s bandwidth-heavy needs, such as video calls.
+By default, routers segment the Wide Area Network (WAN) from your local network.
+This segmentation efficiently routes, manages, and optimizes traffic between two networks.

 This hands-off approach is nice until everyone watches YouTube, streams music, and joins video conferences.
 Oh, and don’t forget all those laptops connected to the Wi-Fi, either.